• Skip to primary navigation

 Instructions

-• In a large saucepan, boil the water and sugar to form a syrup.
+• In a large saucepan, boil the water, sugar and lemon to form a syrup.
 Add the vanilla powder, if using.

 • Peel the pears, leaving the stalk and the core intact.
 Ensure the pears are covered by the syrup by placing parchment paper on top and cover with a lid.
 Poach in the syrup for about 30 minutes until tender.